xiangkunhe/xiangkunhe.github.io/_pages/about.md

   - /about.html
 ---

-I received his PhD degree in 2019 from the School of Vehicle and Mobility, Tsinghua University, Beijing, China.
+I received my PhD degree in 2019 from the School of Vehicle and Mobility, Tsinghua University, Beijing, China.
 From 2019 to 2021, he served as a Senior Researcher at Huawei Noah's Ark Lab.
 I am currently a Research Fellow at Nanyang Technological University, Singapore.